vburlbl/cleantalk-spam-protect/readme.txt

 Plugin uses several simple tests to stop spammers.

 1. JavaScript anti spam test.
 99% spam bots doesn't have all JavaScript functions support.
 So, the plugin has code which can run normal visitor and can't run the spam bot.
 1. Checks by Email, IP, domains at spam activities list.
-The plugin online use spam activity database at cleantalk.org, which are consist more then 1 billion records about spam activity IPs, Email, Domains and ASN.If the senders IP or Email matches with database, the sender gets some spam scores.
+The plugin online use spam activity database at cleantalk.org, which are consist more then 1 billion records about spam activity IPs, Email, Domains and ASN.
+If the senders IP or Email matches with database, the sender gets some spam scores.
 To reduce false/positive rate the plugin doesn't use only blacklist test to ban spammers.
 The sender will be banned only if multiple spam test failed.
 1. Comment submit time.
 Spam bots usually send post immediately after page load, because spam bots not really fill the web form, they are only send $_POST data to the blog.
 The normal visitor send the data within several seconds or minutes.
 1. Relevance test for the comments.
 Spam bots posts send to the blog comments which are not matched with article by relevance, so the plugin can filter spam bots with offtop filter.

 = Will anti spam protects my theme? =
-Plugin works with all WordPress themes, for example - Responsive, Twenty Eleven, Twenty Twelve, Twenty Ten, Twenty Thirteen, Sixteen, Radiate, Alexandria, Swift Basic, Ridizain, Customizr, Catch Box, Twenty Fourteen, Virtue, Tempera, Pinboard, hemingway, Vantage, Weaver II, Buzz, Omega, iFeature, Simple Catch and etc. With some themes may not works JavaScript anti-spam method, but it's not crucial to protect your blog from spam bots.
+Yes, it will.
+The plugin compatible with any WordPress themes.

 = How can I test anti-spam protection? =
 Please use email **stop_email@example.com** for comments, contacts or signups.
 Also you can see comments processed by plugin for last 7 days at <a href="http://cleantalk.org/my/show_requests">Control panel</a> or look at folder "Spam" for banned comments.